-Creators often sell the rights with or without relinquishing ownership rights to their works to individuals or companies best able to market the works in return for payment.
+Creators often sell the rights to their works to individuals or companies best able to market the works in return for payment.
 These payments are often made dependent on the actual use of the work, and are then referred to as royalties.
 These economic rights have a time limit, (other than photographs) is for life of author plus sixty years after creator's death.

-General Principles governing the Copyrights and related rights System in India and further details can be viewed at website of Copyright Office website at http://copyright.gov.in/
+General Principles governing the Copyrights and related rights System in India and further details can be viewed at website of Copyright Office website at http://copyright.gov.in/ of phonograms and Broadcasting organization.

-The main international convention dealing with copyright is the Berne convention.
-The Rome convention concluded in 1961 provided protection of performers, producers of phonograms and Broadcasting organization.
 In 1996, WIPO Performances and Phonograms Treaty (WPPT) was concluded.
 This treaty was designed to offer further protection of the economic and moral rights of performers and producers of phonograms, in particular as regards their exploitation in digital form, including over the internet.